Passive Income & the Laptop Lifestyle — My Story…

 Go to Amsterdam for a meeting?
 Either this is a huge waste of time or there’s something in it…

-Surely nobody could be that heartless so I took the leap of faith, invested in an EasyJet ticket and a hotel room, packed my bag and went.
+So I took the leap of faith, booked a flight and a hotel room, packed my bag and went.
 As a sweetener, eBay very generously paid for me to attend the A4U Expo — the biggest Affiliate Marketing exhibition in Europe — which was on in Amsterdam at that time.
 That ticket cost €1,000 Euros I think.

 All the top people from eBay’s Affiliate Program in the US were over for the Expo.
 A great bunch of people.
 They showed me how I could build upon what I was doing, scale it up and replicate it.
 They showed me that I was just scratching the surface of what was possible.

 Sure I could do all that but it looks like a lot of work, and Affiliate Marketing only makes a few hundred a month right?

 I’d heard the hype about how much you could make but I didn’t believe it.
 Not really.
 Although I could see it was possible.

 At the Expo I met people who really were earning these vast sums.
 I met a German Affiliate in the life insurance sector who was making 50,000 Euros a week.
 Really.
 And many more like him.

 I saw it really was possible.
 And if they could do it then I could do it too…

 I called all my customers and told them I wasn’t available for the next 3 months.

 I figured 3 months was long enough to either make it work, or to find out that it didn’t.
 I turned all my work away and spent all my time doing what I’d learned in Amsterdam (No, not that…!
 Building out my campaigns — more products, more adverts, more keywords, more everything).